ashiksappandi/addons/emailAttachment/README.md

-Hello World
+Email Attachment
-A simple add-on example that displays a loading marquee
+A simple add-on example that open email template to send

 Usage
 Create an add-on within PagerDuty with the following URL: